 Winter water damage is never a fun situation for property owners.
 But know that it must be treated as soon as possible to prevent water and mold from spreading to other areas.
-An emergency water damage restoration company, such as ServiceMaster, would be the best solution in this case.
+An emergency water damage restoration company would be the best solution in this case.
 Arriving within 2 hours of the initial call, these technicians would begin working right away to remove the source of the damage while setting up drying equipment to restore the property structure.

 Whether the affected area is icy or contains standing water, a professional company can handle all aspects of the water damage restoration process.
 From melting the ice and extracting the water to drying out wet building materials and furnishings, these restoration professionals have years of experience and will have the job done in a timely manner.
 Finally, you can look forward to enjoying or at least battling your way through the rest of the cold season knowing that your property is warm and toasty again.